NATASHA-ct/School-Library-with-Ruby/README.md

 # School-Library

-> About
-This is an application that works as a tool to record what books are in the library and who borrows them.
+> This is an application that works as a tool to record what books are in the library and who borrows them.
 The app will allow you to:
     -Add new students or teachers.
     -Add new books.
     -Save records of who borrowed a given book and when.